Last Updated on82

 The series of 4 modern glass and steel pyramids, one big and 3 small, are displayed outside the entrance in the open courtyard and were built in 1989.
 An upside down pyramid built in 1993 is inside.
 People of Paris hated the idea when first proposed, just as they opposed the Eiffel Tower when first designed.
 Now the pyramids have been embraced as a feature of the Paris scenery.
-Designed by an American architect, he was the first non-frenchman to contribute to the design of the Louvre.
+Designed by an American architect, he was the first non-frenchman to contribute to the design of the Paris Louvre Museum.

 Reason #6 – The Ghosts (what?)

 Lastly, there are ghosts living there!
 Believe it or not.
 (Sorry I couldn’t get any photos!)
-There has long been reports that the Louvre is haunted with ghosts of fallen soldiers and mummies.
+There has long been reports that the Paris Louvre is haunted with ghosts of fallen soldiers and mummies.
 The Red Man of the Tuilleries Gardens also lingers at the Louvre.
 He lived in the 1500s, as a henchman of Queen Catherine de Medici, who had him murdered for knowing too many juicy secrets about the royals and then rose from the dead to haunt the royals who lived at the Louvre.
 This is probably one of the reasons they hated Paris and fled to Versailles, I’m guessing!

-My tips for visiting the Louvre
+My tips for visiting the Paris Louvre

 b.
 Get there early, so you have a full day at least, to browse;